shipave/eth_gas_bot/README.md

 There is a Telegram bot for getting Etherium gas prices.

 https://t.me/not_cat_bot
-@not_cat_bot

 The price data are grabbing from cointool app with Selenium and Beatifoul soup tools.
-Bot based on python-telegram-bot
+Bot based on python-telegram-bot.

 Important!
-Due to selenium needs chrome browser driver required!
+Due to selenium needs chrome browser driver is required!
 It should be placed in the code root folder.
 Chrome drivers link: https://chromedriver.storage.googleapis.com/index.html